BS0111/BS0111-An-Attention-Guided-Convolution-Neural-Network-for-Interpretable-Plant-Leaf-Disease-Detection/README.md

 - **Attention Mechanism:** Convolutional Block Attention Module (CBAM)
 - **Framework:** PyTorch

-The same model architecture is trained and evaluated across all datasets.
+The same CBAM-VGG16 model implementation is used across all five datasets, with dataset-specific configurations handled during training and evaluation.

 Model implementation and training scripts are available in:
 📁 `model/`